What if…

 What if North America was never colonized?

-In my opinion, it seems like the main reasons new characters fail is that they’re too shallow, an obvious author insert, they’re gimmicks based on dumb trends that won’t last, or they’re just too powerful for being so new, nothing but a “Captain I Can Do Anything,” which is boring.
+In my opinion, it seems like the main reasons new characters fail is that they’re an obvious author insert and they're just too powerful for being so new, nothing but a “Captain I Can Do Anything,” or they don't have a very interesting hook or power, or an interesting secret identity life, or even worse, they’re gimmicks that are based on dumb current trends that don’t last, or perhaps most commonly, their costumes are simply ugly as fuck.

 Kohhori’s origin is pretty basic, just a variation of the classic “oh shit, something spilled on me… oh shit, I can fly!”
 But this is good, because the less razzmatazz, the more her personality is showcased.
 She’s comes out a pretty good character, with a mission that could create a pretty interesting alternate world.
 So that’s good.
 But I think she might also be too powerful, or at least, her powers are too undefined at the moment, and that can make it difficult to create good villains to match her, which is really the key to giving your new hero some longevity.

-Also, when your character is stuck in the past, or in some kind of side universe, that ultimately just means they can’t interact with the “real” main continuity characters in the kind of casual way that fuels the characters’ world.
-Casual cross-overs and team-ups are a big part of the draw of these characters, because they’re not just colleagues, they’re friends, or at least rivals.
-Without that community, without that drama, to help drive the character’s personality, who they are, and what they want, endearing them to the audience, in the end, no matter how cool a pocket universe and the character who dwells there might be, it will eventually run out of gas.
+Also, when your character is stuck in the past, or in some kind of side universe, that ultimately just means they can’t interact with any of the “real” main continuity characters in the kind of casual way that fuels the characters’ world.
+Casual cross-overs and team-ups are a big part of the draw of these characters, because they’re not just colleagues, they’re friends or at least rivals.
+Without the larger community, without the drama that comes with that, to help drive the character’s personality, who they are, and what they want, endearing them to the audience, in the end, no matter how cool a pocket universe and the character who dwells there might be, it will eventually just... run out of gas.

-Unless you’re going to launch multiple titles, featuring multiple alternate characters, then a side universe with only one title is nothing but a big box, and twenty-two pages a month only has so much room to spare to develop characters and relationships with the same depth that the main continuity so easily provides.
-Eventually, it will run out of gas.
+So, unless you’re going to launch multiple titles, featuring multiple alternate characters, then a side universe with only one title is nothing but a big box, and twenty-two pages a month only has so much room to spare to develop characters and relationships with the same depth that the main continuity so easily provides.
+Eventually, like I said, it will run out of gas.
 Marvel tried to pull this off specifically with Peggy Carter already too, a single title in a pocket universe.
-It ran for half dozen or so issues before being cancelled, and it wasn’t because it was a bad book either… it was because it ran out of gas.
+It ran for half dozen or so issues, maybe more, before being cancelled, and it wasn’t because it was a bad book either… it was because it ran out of gas.

 Beats me, but with only three episodes left, I’m sure we’ll find out soon enough…

 With Hela being voiced by Cate Blanchett, the seventh episode is titled “What if… Hela found the Ten Rings?”
-It’s a decent standalone episode featuring a variation of the story from the first Thor movie, one that does involve Hela meeting the Mandarin from Shang Chi, who is armed with his signature Ten Rings, but a more accurate title probably would have been “What if… the Goddess of Death learned mercy?”
+It’s a decent standalone episode featuring a variation of the story from the first Thor movie, involving Hela meeting the Mandarin from Shang Chi, who is armed with his signature Ten Rings.
+After watching it, I think a more accurate title probably would have been “What if… the Goddess of Death learned mercy?”

 I feel like this episode failed to nail the motivations of the heroes.
 It was hard to tell when they had that moment where they turned from the idea of ruling for the sake of power, to ruling for the sake of altruistic reasons.
 Maybe it’s just me, but I never got the feeling that the stated desire of two known villains to “protect” the Earth meant anything other than them being in charge and everyone else had better like or else… but then all the sudden, they’re benevolent?